 The goal is to create a subtle outline that helps define the shape without making it look too harsh.

-Once the outline is in place, I start adding the reflections.
+Once the outline is in place, they start adding the reflections.

-I focus on where the “corners” would be, although the gemstone is rounded.
-I look for high points and low points to add shadows and reflections.
+They focus on where the “corners” would be, although the gemstone is rounded.
+They look for high points and low points to add shadows and reflections.

 The reflections don’t have to follow any strict pattern—just let them flow naturally, focusing on creating visual interest.

-Again, there's no exact science for where I place the reflections; I go where my heart leads me!
+Again, there’s no exact science for where they place the reflections; they go where their heart leads them!

 Final Details and Adding Extra Sparkle

-Finally, I add some darker color along the edges where I feel the shadow could be a bit more pronounced.
+Finally, they add some darker color along the edges where they feel the shadow could be a bit more pronounced.

 This extra layer adds depth and makes the gemstone appear even more three-dimensional.

-After that, I finish with a few little stars and extra highlights using my gel pen.
+After that, they finish with a few little stars and extra highlights using their gel pen.

 These tiny light touches bring the gemstone to life, making it look shiny and reflective, just like a real gem would in the light.